Monday, June 16, 2025

 In conclusion, the study by Odhiambo (2024) underscores the critical need for targeted interventions to address the challenges faced by girl learners with physical disabilities in Kisumu, Kenya.
 By highlighting the adverse impacts of societal discrimination, low expectations, and a lack of role models, the research calls for collaborative efforts among parents, teachers, policymakers, and the broader community to create an inclusive and supportive educational environment.
 Empowering these girls through encouragement, representation, and equitable policies not only enhances their educational opportunities but also contributes to a more just and inclusive society.
 The findings serve as a foundation for meaningful action to break down barriers and inspire positive change for GLwPDs.

-AR Managing Editor (2024).
+Editor, A. M. (December 24, 2024).
 Challenges and Solutions for Educating Girls with Physical Disabilities in Kisumu, Kenya: A Qualitative Study.
-Retrieved from https://www.africanresearchers.org/challenges-and-solutions-for-educating-girls-with-physical-disabilities-in-kisumu-kenya-a-qualitative-study/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/challenges-and-solutions-for-educating-girls-with-physical-disabilities-in-kisumu-kenya-a-qualitative-study/

 LEAVE A REPLY